kevinryann/map-a-star/README.md

 1. If you are using virtual environment, activate it beforehand
 2. Execute batch file (run.bat) and a web page will open `run.bat`
-3. Make sure localhost address matches the one on your browser.
-If it doesn't, type in the address manually
-4. Click anywhere on the map to get the latitude and longitude of the clicked point.
+3. Click anywhere on the map to get the latitude and longitude of the clicked point.
 The points clicked will be added to coordinates.txt located in src/coordinate/.
 These points will later be used for input.
-5. Press Ctrl + C in terminal and type in "N" to continue the program.
+4. Press Ctrl + C in terminal and type in "N" to continue the program.
-6. Now is the time to build the adjacency matrix.
+5. Now is the time to build the adjacency matrix.
 This matrix represents the existence of route between two points.
 If you wanted to "build" a route between the first coordinate and third coordinate, type in "1 3".
 To stop building, type in "-99"
-7. If you have finished building adjacency matrix, the program will ask you to input start point and end point.
+6. If you have finished building adjacency matrix, choose number 1 and the program will ask you to input start point and end point.
 Type in the index of the coordinates.
-8. The program will automatically open your browser to visualize the route from the starting point to the end point.
+7. The program will automatically open your browser to visualize the route from the starting point to the end point.

 # Run Manually
 *Skip this part if you have prepared the test case(s)*